Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Hopf instabilities of the steady states

 Its eigenvalue problem diagonalizes in Fourier space (for $x$) and yields the matrix eigenvalue problem

 where $\Lambda = \pm\mu - h \mp \alpha \lambda \mp \ell^2$ with $\ell$ the Fourier wave number.
 The determinant reads

 Considering real and imaginary parts this leads to

 so that the maximal real part has $\ell=0$.
-At criticality, where $\Re(\lambda)=0$ the imaginary parts are $\pm\beta/\alpha$, which corresponds to a Hopf-instability of the spectrum, and we expect the emergence of oscillating solutions whose frequency at onset is $\beta/\alpha$.
+At criticality, where $\Re(\lambda)=0$ the imaginary parts are $\pm{\beta^\pm}/\alpha$, which (if nonzero) corresponds to a so-called Hopf-instability of the (purely essential) spectrum and we expect the emergence of oscillating solutions whose frequency at onset is ${\beta^\pm}/\alpha$ \cite{RaSch}.
+Since the critical mode has $\ell=0$, the onset of instability coincides with the aforementioned Hopf-bifurcation of the ODE associated with diffusionless \eqref{e:llg}.

 The formulas for real- and imaginary parts immediately give the results mentioned in \S\ref{s:intro} and